buildpacks/spec/extensions/project-descriptor.md

 An optional list of project licenses.

-* `type` - This may use the [SPDX 2.1 license expression](https://spdx.org/spdx-specification-21-web-version), but is not limited to identifiers in the [SPDX Licenses List](https://spdx.org/licenses/).
+* `type` - This MAY use the [SPDX 2.1 license expression](https://spdx.org/spdx-specification-21-web-version), but is not limited to identifiers in the [SPDX Licenses List](https://spdx.org/licenses/).
-* `uri` - If this project is using a nonstandard license, then this key may be specified in lieu of or in addition to `type` to point to the license.
+* `uri` - If this project is using a nonstandard license, then this key MAY be specified in lieu of or in addition to `type` to point to the license.

 ## `[build.include]` and `[build.exclude]`